ncusi/PatchScope/README.md

 This project uses [DVC](https://dvc.org/) (Data Version Control) tool to track annotations and metrics data, and version this data.
-It allows to store large files and large directories outside of Git repository, while still have them to be version controlled.
+It allows storing large files and large directories outside of Git repository, while still have them to be version controlled.
 They can be stored locally, or in the cloud.